Mkratenstein/FlodownBot/README.md

    - "Invalid RSS feed": The RSS feed URL is invalid or expired
    - "Failed to initialize BlueSky monitor": Authentication or connection issues
    - "No entries found in RSS feed": The feed is empty or inaccessible
+   - "Python version not found": Make sure Python is installed and in your PATH

 ## Notes
 - The bot checks for new posts every 5 minutes